isalmanhaider/d9book/README.md

 ```
 putenv("IS_DDEV_PROJECT=true");
 ```
+### Using Drush and Composer inside DDEV container
+In addition, you can also use `ddev ssh` to access the container directly.
+Once inside the container, you can run Drush and Composer commands directly, such as `drush cr`, `composer update`, and others.

 ### Enable Twig debugging
 When you want to do some debugging, this can be a really useful setting to enable.